Greatest Hits Radio Liverpool & The North West: Early history

+Greatest Hits Radio

-On 7 January 2019, Radio City 2 rebranded as Greatest Hits Liverpool, North West & North Wales.
+On 7 January 2019, Radio City 2 rebranded as Greatest Hits Radio Liverpool & The North West.

 On 1 September 2020, the station was merged with several local radio stations to form a new regional station, Greatest Hits Radio North West, as part of an expansion of the Bauer network.

-Breakfast, evening and weekend afternoon shows for the network continue to air from Radio City's Liverpool studios.
+The national weekday breakfast show was broadcast from Bauer's Liverpool studios at St Johns Beacon until December 2024, when programming was moved to Bauer's Manchester network centre.

-After Wire FM closed down, GHR Liverpool & The North West ultimately inherited the 107.2 MHz FM frequency.
+After Wire FM closed down, GHR Liverpool & The North West inherited the 107.2 MHz FM frequency.

 Programming

-Networked programming originates from Bauer's Manchester studios.
+Networked programming originates from Bauer's London, Manchester and Edinburgh studios.

-National programming is produced and broadcast from Bauer's Liverpool studios at the Radio City Tower weekdays 6-10am for Greatest Hits At Breakfast with Simon Ross.

 News

-Bauer's Liverpool newsroom broadcasts local news bulletins hourly from 6am-7pm on weekdays, and from 7am-1pm on Saturdays and Sundays.
+Bauer's Manchester newsroom broadcasts local news bulletins for Liverpool hourly from 6am-7pm on weekdays, and from 7am-1pm on Saturdays and Sundays.
 Headlines are broadcast on the half hour during weekday breakfast and drivetime shows, alongside traffic bulletins.